Whether you’re looking to hop on Instagram or log into your email for work, it’s easy to find an Internet connection in Singapore.

 Prepaid SIM card

-If you wish to continue making calls and sending messages on your mobile phone, a good option will be to purchase a Singapore prepaid SIM card.
-Veteran local telcos—like M1, Singtel and Starhub—offer a wide variety of packages, so take a little time to decide which plan best suits your needs.
+If you wish to continue making calls and sending messages on your mobile phone, purchase a Singapore prepaid SIM card.
+Veteran local telcos—like M1, Singtel and Starhub—offer a wide variety of packages and travel sim cards, so take a little time to decide which plan best suits your needs.

 You can choose from bundles that cover local and international calls, SMSes and varying amounts of local mobile data.
 Durations typically range from five to 30 or more days.